Natalie West

-Natalie West (born Natalie Neal West; January 23, 1956) is an American television, film and stage actress best known for her role as Crystal Anderson-Conner on the 1988–2018 TV series Roseanne.
+Natalie West is an American television, film and stage actress best known for her role as Crystal Anderson-Conner on the 1988–2018 TV series Roseanne.

 Career

 West's career began in the early 1980s when she starred in several plays in Chicago area theaters.
 Her major break came when she won the role of Crystal Anderson Conner, Roseanne's friend and, later, Dan's stepmother, on Roseanne.
 She was a regular cast member for seasons three and four and a recurring guest star before and afterward.
 Her final appearance was in the season eight premiere in 1995.
 Soon after she took a hiatus from film and television to focus on her stage career.
-She appeared in the 2018 revival of the show.
-However on May 29, 2018, in the wake of controversial remarks made by Barr on Twitter regarding Valerie Jarrett (an advisor of former president Barack Obama), ABC cancelled the revival after a single season.
+She appeared in the 2018 revival of the show with also renewed for eleventh season.
+However, on May 29, 2018, in the wake of controversial remarks made by Barr on Twitter regarding Valerie Jarrett (an advisor of former president Barack Obama), ABC cancelled the revival after a single season.

 In 2004, she acted in the independent film Life Sentence.
 She later appeared in a few more independent films over the years.
 In 2012, she starred in her first leading film role in the independent comedy-drama film Nate & Margaret, playing Margaret.
 She has continued to perform in several Chicago theatre productions including with A Red Orchid Theatre where she is an ensemble member.